libraryofcelsus/Aetherius_AI_Assistant/readme.md

 # Aetherius
-Version .044a of the Aetherius Ai Personal Assistant/Agent/Companion by LibraryofCelsus.com
+Version .044b of the Aetherius Ai Personal Assistant/Agent/Companion by LibraryofCelsus.com

 ------

 **Experimental Changelog**

+-Added a Colab Notebook for running Oobabooga with a Public Api.
+Uses the T4 GPU free tier.
+To use the Public Api with Aetherius, change the Host in "./scripts/resources/Llama2_chat.py" to the given non-streaming Url.

 -Added Experimental Different Instruct formating for Oobabooga api chatbot.
 Barley works for now.